StevenWang9102/09-JavaScript_ToDoList_Project/README.md

 <!-- How it works? -->
     Find the project folder and open index.html file.

-    You can also watch project videos on my personal website.(https://stevenwangakl.wixsite.com/myprojects)
+    You can also watch project videos on my personal website.(https://stevenwangakl.wixsite.com/myprojects).

+    You can play with it on my hosted website online (http://todolist-tool.s3-website-ap-southeast-2.amazonaws.com).

 <!-- Functions -->
     - you can create a list of tasks.